hos-b/cpp-ref/modern.md

 }
 ```
 #### changed my mind
-we can use `weak_ptr.lock()` which returns a shared_ptr which shares ownership of the owned object if std::weak_ptr::expired returns false.
-Else returns default-constructed shared_ptr of type T.
+we can use `weak_ptr.lock()` which returns a shared_ptr which shares ownership of the owned object if `std::weak_ptr::expired` returns false. otherwise it returns default-constructed shared_ptr of type T.
 ### 7.4. examples
 beginner error : both stack and the smart pointer own the object -> it gets deleted twice and produces errors.
 ```cpp